 Once all coatings have been removed from the surface to bare clean steel, heat the area with a propane or MAPP gas torch.
 If the panel sinks as heat is applied, it should not be soldered.
 The way the panel reacts to heat indicates the stresses that were imbued into the metal when it was manufactured.
 Heat can produce stress fractures in steel, so only use sufficient heat to melt the solder.

 Avoid soldering perforated panels because the flux residue on the back of the metal will cause accelerated corrosion.
-This problem usually shows up as a swelling in the repair area a few months or years later as the forming rust underneath expands.
-For this same reason, seams that are only partially welded should not be soldered.
-Seams should be completely welded to prevent acidic flux residue from becoming trapped.
+This problem usually shows up as a swelling in the repair area a few months later as rust underneath forms and expands.
+Seams that are only partially welded should not be soldered for the same reason, completely weld the seam to prevent acidic flux from becoming trapped inside.

 2) Apply the tinning compound (or flux if you are using the lead-free solder).
 This is typically a fairly thick mix of tin powder and zinc chloride.
 It usually requires a little stirring to get all of the solids evenly distributed.
 Once stirred, the flux is applied, slightly beyond where the solder is to be applied.
 The surface is then heated with a propane or MAPP gas torch until the fluxed surface takes on a silvery-brown foam look.
 When this happens, take a clean white cotton cloth and wipe away surplus flux.
 You should be left with a bright silver tinned coating.